stkent/stkent.github.io/_posts/2018-04-28-android-studio-shortcut-secrets.md

 # Over To You

-I'm always looking to improve my workflow.
+I’m always looking to improve my workflow.
 What tips do you have for underrated shortcuts or combos?

 [^1]: Note that renaming class files is typically easier than naming resource files, because refactoring the class name in Java also automatically refactors the file name.